trilwu/crosspet/USER_GUIDE.md

 ### Power On / Off

-To turn the device on or off, **press and hold the Power button for 1 full second**.
+To turn the device on or off, **press and hold the Power button for half a second**.
+In **Settings** you can configure the power button to trigger on a short press instead of a long one.

 ### First Launch

-Upon turning the device on for the first time, you will be placed on the **Book Selection Screen** (File Browser).
+Upon turning the device on for the first time, you will be placed on the **Home** screen.

 > **Note:** On subsequent restarts, the firmware will automatically reopen the last book you were reading.

 ---

+## 3. Screens

+### 3.1 Home Screen

+The Home Screen is the main entry point to the firmware.
+From here you can navigate to the **Book Selection** screen, **Settings** screen, or **File Upload** screen.

-## 3. Book Selection
+### 3.2 Book Selection (Read)

-The Home Screen acts as a folder and file browser.
+The Book Selection acts as a folder and file browser.

 * **Navigate List:** Use **Left** (or **Volume Up**), or **Right** (or **Volume Down**) to move the selection cursor up and down through folders and books.
 * **Open Selection:** Press **Confirm** to open a folder or read a selected book.

+### 3.3 Reading Screen

+See [4.
+Reading Mode](#4-reading-mode) below for more information.

+### 3.4 File Upload Screen

+The File Upload screen allows you to upload new e-books to the device.
+When you enter the screen you'll be prompted with a WiFi selection dialog and then your X4 will start hosting a web server.

+See the [webserver docs](./docs/webserver.md) for more information on how to connect to the web server and upload files.

+### 3.5 Settings

+The Settings screen allows you to configure the device's behavior.
+There are a few settings you can adjust:
+- **White Sleep Screen**: Whether to use the white screen or black (inverted) default sleep screen
+- **Extra Paragraph Spacing**: If enabled, vertical space will be added between paragraphs in the book, if disabled, paragraphs will not have vertical space between them, but will have first word indentation.
+- **Short Power Button Click**: Whether to trigger the power button on a short press or a long press.

 ---